pzhang333/cs1300-development/README.md

 Then, these callback functions are passed down to child components via props, and the child components use the callback functions to update the state as needed in `App.js`.

+## Libraries Used

+I used React and Ant Design to create this application.
+Champion images are taken from Riot Game's public API.